AwesomeAssertions/AwesomeAssertions.analyzers/docs/MsTestAnalyzer.md

 list1.Should().BeEquivalentTo(list2); /* fail message: Expected list1[2] to be 4, but found 1.

 With configuration:
-- Use declared types and members
+- Prefer the declared type of the members
 - Compare enums by value
 - Compare tuples by their properties
 - Compare anonymous types by their properties